FreeYourStream/freedeck-tools/README.md

 ## Windows

-### Page Switcher
+### Page Switcher (Python and powershell script)

 This tool can automatically switch the active page of the FreeDeck depending on the active window.
 Just add your desired pages to the `page_list.txt`.
 To get the name the script is looking for, just run the script and click a window.
 It will give you the name you need to put into the `page_list.txt` followed by a comma and the page number.
-After you have changed the `page_list.txt` you need to restart the python script again
+After you have changed the `page_list.txt` you need to restart the script again

+You can pick between the python and powershell version.
+The pythonscript is much faster, but requires you to install python.

 #### Caveats
 - This only works with the freedeck-ino develop branch right now.
 - You have to add a blank line to `page_list.txt` or else the last line won't be read.
-- You need python3 in order to run this script.
+- (Python) You need python3 in order to run this script.
 Install instructions can be found in `windows\installGuide.txt`
+- (Powershell) Its not that fast, despite having no delays in the script